kyleaoman/martini/docs/source/spectral_models/index.rst

 Parallelization
 +++++++++++++++

 The spectra of all input particles are computed by default when :meth:`~martini.martini.Martini.insert_source_in_cube` is called, before the main particle insertion loop.
 After the main source insertion loop, calculation of the spectra is often the most computationally expensive step, although typically this is only noticeable for very large numbers of particles.
 If initializing the spectra is found to be slow, it may be significantly faster to calculate the spectra in parallel.
-For lower particle counts, however, running in parallel is usually significantly slower because of the overheads involved in the parallel implementation chosen for the calculation.
+There seems to be a limit to the acceleration that can be achieved because of the overheads involved in the parallel implementation.
 Parallel execution is specified when the spectral model module is initialized, for example:

 .. code-block:: python